aria-lopez/message-server/README.md

 # message-server
-A nodeJS powered messaging server with MongoDB
+A nodeJS powered messaging server with Postgres